Bulimia

 What is bulimia?

 People who have bulimia eat lots of food at once and then get rid of the food.
 This could be by throwing up, using laxatives or doing a lot of exercise.
-Bulimia is a mental health illness which often makes people feel like they don’t have control over eating.
+Bulimia is a mental health illness which often makes people feel like they don’t have control over their eating.

 This is called binging and purging.
-And often the more people with bulimia binge eat, the more they want to purge.
+And often the more times people with bulimia binge eat, the more they want to purge.
 It can be a cycle.

 Things to remember:

-• anyone could have bulimia – girls or boys
+• anyone could have bulimia

-the signs of bulimia
+Signs of bulimia

 Some of the main signs of bulimia include: